 The financial statements are expressed in United States Dollars.
 The translations of United States Dollars amounts into Khmer Riel ("KHR") are included solely for meeting the presentation requirements pursuant to Law on Accounting and Auditing.
 Assets and liabilities are translated at the closing rate as at the reporting date.
-The statements of comprehensive income and cash flows are translated into KHR using the average rate for the year.
+The statements of profit or loss and other comprehensive income and cash flows are translated into KHR using the average rate for the year.
 Exchange differences arising from the translation are recognised as "Currency Translation Difference" in the other comprehensive income.

-The Company uses the following official exchange:
+The Company uses the following official exchange rates:

+Closing rate Average rate

+31 December 2020 US\$1 KHR4,045 KHR4,077

-Closing rate Average rate 31 December 2019 31 December 2018 US\$1 US\$1 = KHR4,075 KHR4,018 KHR4,052 KHR4,045
+31 December 2019 US\$1 KHR4,075 KHR4,052